PyPSA/PyPSA/doc/optimal_power_flow.rst

 Generator unit commitment constraints
 -------------------------------------

 These are defined in ``pypsa.opf.define_generator_variables_constraints(network,snapshots)``.

+.. important:: Unit commitment constraints will only be build if pyomo is set to True

 The implementation follows Chapter 4.3 of `Convex Optimization of Power Systems <http://www.cambridge.org/de/academic/subjects/engineering/control-systems-and-optimization/convex-optimization-power-systems>`_ by
 Joshua Adam Taylor (CUP, 2015).